DenisFri/BigLogSplit/README.md

 - **Spinner:** For smaller files, a spinner animation is displayed instead of a progress bar.
 - **File Size Display:** Shows how much of the file has been processed (e.g., "1.25 MB of 5.00 MB").
 - **ETA Display:** Shows the estimated time remaining to complete the operation.

+## Log Analysis

+The log analysis feature scans the file for patterns defined in the configuration and generates a report containing:

+- Total number of lines and bytes processed
+- Number of matches for each error pattern
+- Number of matches for each custom pattern
+- Sample lines matching each pattern (up to 10 examples per pattern)

+The report is generated in Markdown format and saved to the specified output file.

+## Filtering Options

+The filtering feature allows you to control which lines are included in the output files:

+- **None:** No filtering is applied (default)
+- **Include:** Only include lines matching at least one of the specified patterns
+- **Exclude:** Exclude any lines matching any of the specified patterns

 ## Customization